decentralized-identity/bbs-signature/draft-bbs-signatures.md

 X\[a..b\]
 : Denotes a slice of the array `X` containing all elements from and including the value at index `a` until and including the value at index `b`.
 Note when this syntax is applied to an octet string, each element in the array `X` is assumed to be a single byte.

+range(a, b)
+: For integers a and b, with a <= b, denotes the ascending ordered list of all integers between a and b inclusive (i.e., the integers "i" such that a <= i <= b).

 strxor(octet_str_1, octet_str_2)
 : The bitwise XOR of two octet strings of equal length, as defined in Section 4 of [@!I-D.irtf-cfrg-hash-to-curve].